Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Differential Form of Ozarow's Test Channel

 In this section we re-state known results about the QG MD achievable rate in the symmetric case, in order to gain some insight and prepare the ground for what follows.
-In the high resolution limit, these results also hold for general sources with finite differential entropy rate \cite{zamir:1999}.
-We consider four cases: we start with a white source, moving from high resolution to general resolution, and then we repeat the same for colored sources.
+The exposition is made simpler by starting with a white source at the high resolution regime.
+We then proceed to general resolution and to colored sources.